Hochschild homology of reductive $p$-adic groups: Introduction

 so $HH_n (\mc H (G))$ depends only on the category of $\mc H (G)$-bimodules, which is equivalent to the category of smooth $G \times G^{op}$-representations.

-Alternatively we have the Harish-Chandra--Schwartz algebra $\mc S (G)$, for which Mod$(\mc S (G))$ is the category $\Rep^t (G)$ of tempered $G$-representations (by definition).
+Alternatively we have the Harish-Chandra--Schwartz algebra $\mc S (G)$, whose category of nondegenerate left modules equals the category $\Rep^t (G)$ of tempered $G$-representations, according to the conventions from the appendix of \cite{SSZ}.
 We consider $\mc S (G)$ as a bornological algebra and use the complete bornological tensor product $\hat \otimes$ \cite{Mey2}.
 In that setting

 which depends only on the category of bornological $\mc S (G)$-bimodules.

 On the other hand, the full group $C^*$-algebra $C^* (G)$ or its reduced version $C_r^* (G)$ would not be suitable here, because